Knee joint replacement

 Most artificial knee joints last 10 to 15 years.
 Some last as long as 20 years before they loosen and need to be replaced again.
 Total knee replacements can be replaced again if they get loose or wear out.
 However, in most cases the results are not as good as the first time.
 It is important not to have the surgery too early so you will need another surgery at a young age or have it too late when you will not benefit the most.

-American Academy of Orthopedic Surgeons (AAOS).
-Treatment of osteoarthritis of the knee: Evidence-based guideline 2nd edition (summary).
-Rosemont, IL.
-Updated May 18, 2013.
+American Academy of Orthopedic Surgeons (AAOS) website.
+Treatment of osteoarthritis of the knee: evidence-based guideline 2nd edition (summary).